 - Most jalapeno peppers are fairly mild once the seeds and membranes are removed, but every now and then you’ll hit a hot one.
 If that happens to you, consider it good luck, then move on to the next.

 - Avoid touching your eye after working with jalapenos.
-The jalapeno oil will stick to your fingers and if it gets into your eye, it will sting them—believe me, I’ve done it more than once.
+The jalapeno oil will stick to your fingers and if it gets into your eye, it will sting—believe me, I’ve done it more than once.

 - If your skin is especially sensitive, it’s a good idea to wear gloves when working with jalapenos.

 - Jalapeno Poppers with Sausage.
-Swap the bacon for 1/2 pound of ground sausage.
+Swap the bacon for ½ pound of ground sausage.
 Use a skillet to brown the sausage, then lay it on a paper towel-lined plate to drain.
 Once cooled, mix it in with the other filling ingredients and bake as directed.
+(Or try this version topped with freshly grated Parmesan cheese for delicious sausage and Parmesan jalapeno poppers.)

 - To Make Jalapeno Poppers Keto.
 Nothing!
 This is a keto-friendly recipe as written.
-If you’d like it to be even more low carb, you can omit the breadcrumbs.
+If you’d like it to be even more low carb, omit the breadcrumbs.

 How to Store, Reheat, and Make Ahead